Federation Walk Coastal Reserve

 The Federation Walk project was initiated by the community to conserve and enhance the reserve as a natural public space.
 The project began in 1999 when the Main Beach Progress Association obtained a Queensland Centenary of Federation grant.
 The funds were matched by City of Gold Coast, leading to construction of the Federation Walk track and community planting activities.

 We work closely with Friends of Federation Walk planting over 10,000 native plant species to rejuvenate and protect the reserve each year.

-Join us on the last Saturday of the month, bi-monthly, with the City's NaturallyGC Volunteer Landcare Program.
+Join us on various dates throughout the year, with our NaturallyGC Volunteer Landcare Program.

 For more information about the Federation Walk Coastal Reserve check out our Gold Coast beaches web pages.